RASBI-CARDNAME/STM32DHT11/README.md

 - STM32CubeMX generated project using HAL
 - DHT11 sensor connected to a GPIO pin
 - 1 pull-up resistor (4.7kΩ–10kΩ) recommended on data line
+- One hardware timer (e.g., TIMx) configured for microsecond (µs) resolution.
+Ensure the timer's Prescaler and Period settings are appropriately configured so that its counter increments every 1µs.

 ## 🚀 Usage